HOW TO SCULPT?

 • Spanning or shaping the wood gives the piece its shape, reducing the main planes.
 This consists of going down the planes successively with the flattened gouges and the chisel.

-• The roughing or modeling is the step of realizing the final shape, forming the volumes and making the small details of the carved pattern.
+• The roughing or modelling is the step of realizing the final shape, forming the volumes and making the small details of the carved pattern.

 • The finishing of the sculpture consists of scraping the wood to eliminate the tool cuts that are too apparent.
 It also allows to play with shadows and light accentuating the hollows.
 It is then necessary to grate the wood and to sand it before proceeding to the protection of the sculpture (varnishing, waxing, ...)